testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#strategic`

 :white_check_mark:  **Do:**
 Any record that might affect the test results should be added at the beginning of the test.
 Excelemation mark.
 Doing so will result in short and self-contained test stories that the occasional reader can easily troubleshoot without skimming through the entire file.
 A common mistake is to seed the whole test data globally - This leads to high coupling and complexity.
 Specifically, failing to keep the tests self-contained will lead to the Domino effect: Understanding why test num #27 failed demands reading the 26 tests before.
 Each might have mutated the global data.
-Other undesired side effects: One must run all the tests together in-order - Running a sin, failing to understand the test intent Are you concerned with performance?
+Other undesired side effects: One can't run a single test becuase it depends on data that is gener, failing to understand the test intent ([The mystery guest syndrome](http://xunitpatterns.com/Obscure%20Test.html#Mystery%20Guest)).
+Are you concerned with performance?
 Based on our benchmarks, adding relevant data at the beginning of each test add ~1 second to the execution time - Absolutely worth the decreased complexity.
 This advice is valuable only to records that are the subject of the tests; other types of general data can be seeded before all the tests.

 There are 3 types of test data: